Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 Ginger Health Benefits

 Ginger has been used for centuries to treat a variety of conditions including asthma, menstrual cramps, diabetes, and upset stomach.
 Although research investigated ginger in many of these conditions, most studies are very small and only done in animals.
+Therefore, the findings of these studies may not translate to humans.

 Limited research has shown that ginger may help with: